Getting Started

 Hello, Bob!

-When you invoke an executable script this way, the Kernel scans for a shebang (#!
+When you invoke an executable script this way, the kernel scans for a shebang (#!

 ) in the first line.